Blackdown Hills: History

 Paleoenvironmental studies have shown that organic material began to accumulate on the Blackdown Hills in the Mesolithic and Neolithic periods with areas of open meadow, grass land with small woodland components being identified.
 There are several Bronze Age burial sites including Robin Hood's Butts near Otterford.

 Notable archaeological sites include the Iron Age hill forts at Membury Castle, Hembury and Castle Neroche.
 Hembury is a Neolithic causewayed enclosure near Honiton.
 It dates to the late fifth and early fourth millennia BC and is believed to have been the capital of the Dumnonii tribe.
 The fort is situated on a promontory to the north of and overlooking the River Otter, Devon at approx 178 m above sea level.
 It has given its name to some of the earliest Neolithic pottery in southern Britain.
 An Iron Age hill fort was later built on the same site.
 There has been archaeological evidence found on the site of Roman military occupation, suggesting a fort within the existing Iron Age site.
-It is now a Scheduled Ancient Monument.
+It is now a scheduled monument.

 Fourteen hill slope enclosures, dating from the Iron Age have been identified on the Blackdown Hills, and prehistoric remains, from about 100 BC, have been found in Hemyock.